pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/functions.md

 The documentation for a provider function will tell you the name and signature for each of the variations.

-### Invoke options
+#### Invoke options

-Each function also accepts "invoke options", either as an object or as varargs depending on the host language.
+Each function and method also accepts "invoke options", either as an object or as varargs depending on the host language.
 The options are as follows:

 | Option | Explanation                                                  |
 |--------|--------------------------------------------------------------|